pdc/jigsawr/README.markdown

 GitHub][1].

-My aim, if I can get this code working well enough before 25 August, is to enter it in to the [10K Apart][] contest.
+My aim, if I can get this code working well enough before 25 August, is to enter it in to the [10K Apart][2] contest.
 I am working on this in odd hours of spare time so I do not promise to finish it in time!

   [1]: http://github.com/pdc/jigsaw